 Equality and equity are core values at Antoniusschool.
 We encourage responsibility in our team, parents, and our pupils.
 Therefore, mutual trust is one of our core values.
 We hope children look back on their time in primary school with joy, knowing they are ready for their next step.

 Well-being is a prerequisite for learning.
 Good education, a pleasant learning environment, and experiencing success contribute to well-being and subsequent learning.
 Therefore, we make sure our pupils build confidence and autonomy by showing them appreciation and by providing them with suitable challenges.
-Personal development holds a central place in our education, on top of our focus on the three core subjects in Dutch primary education: language development, reading, and mathematics (taal, lezen, and rekenen).
+Personal development holds a principal place in our education, on top of our focus on the three core subjects in Dutch primary education: language development, reading, and mathematics (taal, lezen, and rekenen).
 We offer all pupils quality instructions that cater to their personal support needs.
-These instructions allow for our pupils to be activated and challenged.
+These instructions help pupils to be activated and challenged.
 Subsequently, we offer a wide range of subjects and activities.
 As a result, knowledge transfer, activities, field trips, and our classes contribute to active learning.

 Vision on learning – organisation